huangrt01/PizzaGAN-PyTorch/README.md

 ## results
 epoch 22 results

-I am uncertain about whether the model needs to be modified to generate the convincing results or it just needs more training to make the generator remove the toppings on the pizza thoroughly, hoping anyone who sees this program can help solve this problem.
+I am uncertain about whether the model needs to be modified to generate the convincing results or it just needs more training to make the generator remove the toppings on the pizza thoroughly, hoping anyone who sees this program can help solve this problem.(8.1:finding a big bug that the L_idt needs to be removed!)
 <img src="https://raw.githubusercontent.com/huangrt01/PizzaGAN-inofficial-incomplete/master/imgs/epoch22img.jpg" width="800"/>
 <img src="https://raw.githubusercontent.com/huangrt01/PizzaGAN-inofficial-incomplete/master/imgs/epoch22img4.jpg" width="800"/>